 Further Reading:

-10 DAYS IN GREECE: DAY 3 – Meteora
+Day 3 – Meteora

 The Meteora Monasteries are located close to the city of Kalambaka in Greece, near the Pineois river and the Pindus Mountains, about 360km north of Athens.